Akash09-ak/spotify-dataset-pipeline/README.md

 # spotify-dataset-pipeline
 This repository contains Python code to extract, clean, transform, and load Spotify dataset into a SQLite database.
 The code also performs basic data analysis.
+It also has a GCP pipeline architecture workflow for same spotify data analysis.

+# TASK 1
 Below is the stepwise explanation of what code does-

 1. Download Data (if needed):